cjgunase/pandoc_resume/resume.md

 :     Presentation at NSFproject/Bioinformatics workshop at Noble Foundation, Ardmore, OK on Gene regulatory network prediction using partial least squares and bayesian network methods.[[presentation]](http://www.slideshare.net/secret/15sqXSMbpOHAOQ)

 2016
-:     Poster presentation at research symposium of Life Science and Technology Institure, Michigan Tech
+:     Poster presentation at the research symposium of Life Science and Technology Institute, Michigan Tech